How to Become an ER Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 - Trauma management

-How Long Does It Take to Be an Emergency Room Technician?
+How Long Does It Take to Become an Emergency Room Technician?

-If you already hold an EMT or paramedic certification, you may already meet the requirements to be hired as an emergency room technician.
-If you’re just beginning your career in emergency medicine and don’t hold a certification, you can complete your training for EMT certification in as little as two weeks.
+If you already hold an EMT or paramedic certification, you probably already meet the requirements for being hired as an emergency room technician.
+If you’re just beginning your career in emergency medicine and don’t hold a certification, you can complete your training in as little as two weeks.

-If you choose to earn your emergency room technician certification as well, this can take up to six additional months but may increase your chances of being hired.
+If you choose to go on and earn your Emergency Room Technician Certification as well, this can take up to six additional months, but many find it to be well worth it as it can increase the chances of being hired.

 Emergency Room Technician Certification

 Unlike the EMT certification, there is no national or state certification exam for emergency room technicians.
-However, because many do require emergency medicine licensure and experience, you may be asked to complete the NREMT certification exam.
+However, because many medical facilities do require emergency medicine licensure and experience, you may need to complete the NREMT certification exam.

 (Click here to learn how to pass the NREMT certification exam).

-The optional emergency room technician certificates can be earned through an accredited emergency medicine program.
+The optional emergency room technician certifications can be earned through an accredited emergency medicine program near you.

 Emergency Room Technician Required Skills

-Besides the educational and certification requirements, emergency room technicians should exhibit the following skills to achieve success:
+Besides the educational and certification requirements, successful emergency room technicians typically exhibit the following skills:

-- Communication – ER techs work under a team of doctors and nurses and must be able to communicate clearly and concisely with them to avoid mistakes and to provide the best possible care.
+- Communication – ER techs work under a team of doctors and nurses.
+They must be able to communicate clearly and concisely with them to avoid mistakes and provide the best possible care.

-- Organization – Your doctor or nurse will have a specific plan of action for each patient and you, as the ER technician, will need strong organizational skills to follow that plan to the letter.
+- Organization – Your leading doctor or nurse will have a specific action plan for each patient, and you, as the ER tech, will need strong organizational skills to follow that plan to the letter.

-- Teamwork – EMTs in the field are able to make many decisions independently.
+- Teamwork – EMTs in the field can make many decisions independently.
 In a hospital setting, however, ER techs should expect more direction and less autonomy when treating and administering patients.

-- Multitasking – You may be responsible for multiple patients at a time.
-ER technicians must be able follow multiple patient-care plans and provide the appropriate level of care to each patient.
+- Multitasking – You will often be responsible for multiple patients at a time.
+ER technicians must follow multiple patient-care plans and provide the appropriate level of care to each patient.

-- Triage – Emergency room technicians must excel at triaging patients as they arrive—prioritizing critical cases over less critical cases while still assisting all patients.
+- Triage –Emergency room technicians must excel at triaging patients as they arrive—prioritizing critical cases over less critical cases while still doing their best to assist all patients.